-RAMS (Rutgers Automated Mailing System) allows an email list to be generated based on demographic information from the registrar or payroll data, and provides for automated updates to the list membership based on changes in the demographic information.
-RAMS lists are moderated administrative lists.
+RAMS (Rutgers Automated Mailing System) allows office University email lists to be generated based on demographic information from the registrar or payroll data, and they can be used for conducting business.
+To learn more about RAMS, please visit rams.rutgers.edu.

-myRutgers University Portal is your personalized one-stop for online content and online services at Rutgers University. myRutgers delivers personal alerts, provides access to academic and employee applications, preview your email and calendar, view your paycheck and benefits, change your home mailing address or campus phone number through Employee Self Service tab.
-Also see campus news headlines for Rutgers Today, Scarlet Knights and Daily Targum, and much more.
-Go to my.rutgers.edu and log in with your NetID.
+myRutgers University Portal is your personalized one-stop for online services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial, and employee self-service applications, as well as a variety of other services including email and campus news.
+To login, go to my.rutgers.edu and log in with your NetID.

 The Enterprise Device Management (EDM) initiative provides for centralized management of IT resources, such as desktop and laptop computers, software and hardware inventories and the ability to implement power-saving profiles for IT equipment.
-For more details on the KACE implementation at Rutgers please visit http://oit.rutgers.edu/kace.
+For more details on the KACE implementation at Rutgers, please visit oit.rutgers.edu/edm.

 RU-tv online offers access to a number of select channels and video-on-demand content.
 It also provides archived versions of Rutgers-developed programming.
-Go to rutv.rutgers.edu for more information.
-More videos about undergraduate and faculty research are online at youtube.com/rutgers.
+For more information, visit rutv.rutgers.edu.

 Many instructors use the collaborative features of course management systems for more than online courses.
 They supplement the classroom setting by providing course materials, communicating with students, posting grades and organizing discussions.

-The course management systems available are Sakai at sakai.rutgers.edu , Blackboard at blackboard.rutgers.edu, Pearson eCollege at ecollege.rutgers.edu, and Moodle at moodle.rutgers.edu.
+The course management systems available are Sakai at sakai.rutgers.edu , Blackboard at blackboard.rutgers.edu, Pearson eCollege at ecollege.rutgers.edu, Canvas at onlinelearning.rutgers.edu/canvas, and Moodle at moodle.rutgers.edu.
 The capabilities of each system vary but the basic concepts are the same for each.